php/web-doc/tutorial/structure.md

 # Manual sources structure

 ## Downloading the PHP Documentation Source
-The PHP Manual sources are currently stored in our Subversion (SVN) repository.
+The PHP Manual sources are currently stored in our Git repository.
-You don't need SVN access to checkout (download) the files, but you do need it if you want to send your changes to our server.
+You don't need Git access to checkout (download) the files, but you do need it if you want to send your changes to our server.

 This tutorial assumes that you have basic terminal and Subversion knowledge, although